Paul G. Blazer: Early life

 While in Philadelphia, Blazer became active in the progressive Bull Moose Party and former President Theodore Roosevelt's unsuccessful campaign for the 1912 Republican Party presidential nomination.
 Blazer ended up on the platform with President Roosevelt for his April 10 whistle-stop train tour stop in Philadelphia.
 Blazer left Curtis Publishing and Philadelphia in 1914, and returned to his magazine business in Illinois.
-On a Curtis Publishing scholarship, he enrolled at the University of Chicago, earning an associate degree in Philosophy in 1915.
+On a Curtis Publishing scholarship, he enrolled at the University of Chicago, earning an associate degree in philosophy in 1915.
 The scholarship was conditional on maintaining 400 magazine subscriptions.
 Blazer further expanded his subscription business when he purchased a renewal subscriptions business with 960 customers in 1914 and another renewal subscription business in 1916 with 1900 customers from a Curtis distributor in Chicago, further expanding his magazine business in Chicago and into Milwaukee.
 While attending University of Chicago, Blazer was the student coordinator for the student sports program and business manager of the Cap & Gown yearbook staff.
 Under his direction they achieved record income.

 In 1917, during World War I, Blazer entered the 123rd U.S. Army Hospital Unit organized by the university, received a medical discharge due to an accident later that year.
 He worked a short time for Chittenden Press in Chicago before going to The Great Northern Refining Co. as advertising manager.
 He quickly moved into the sales department and in 1918 became sales manager.

 In April 1917, Blazer married Georgia Monroe, whom he had met at the University of Chicago.
 The Blazers had three children: Paul Garrett Jr., Doris Virginia, and Stuart Monroe.
-In 1939, Governor Happy Chandler appointed Mrs. Blazer the first woman trustee on the University of Kentucky Board of Trustees.
+In 1939, Governor Happy Chandler appointed Mrs. Blazer the first female trustee on the University of Kentucky Board of Trustees.
 In 1962, Blazer Hall was opened as the Georgia M Blazer Hall [dormitory] for Women in tribute to her 21 years of service on the board.
 She also served on Kentucky's Council on Public Higher Education.